sam-shore/sous-chef/REST-API.md

 Attribute | Description | Type
 ----- | ----- | -----
-sales_revenue | Sales total before taxes for the given day and hour block. | decimal quantity | Number of menu items sold. | int void_revenue | Value of items voided and not sold. | decimal void_quantity | Number of items voided. | int day_of_week | Number representing the day of the week.
+sales_revenue | Sales total before taxes for the given day and hour block. | decimal quantity | Number of menu items sold. | decimal void_revenue | Value of items voided and not sold. | decimal void_quantity | Number of items voided. | decimal day_of_week | Number representing the day of the week.
 Sunday=1.
 Monday=2.
 And so on. | int hour_of_day | Hour the sale was made, based on a 24-hour clock (e.g., 2 pm is returned as 14). | int